hardness1020/YnE_django/README.md

             export TRAMPOLINE_CI=True
             ```
     -  **Development on Google App Engine with cloud SQL**
-        1. Select the project yne-django-dev and user account and then initiate authentication (setup once on your local machine)
+        1. Select the project yne-django-dev and firebase_user account and then initiate authentication (setup once on your local machine)
             ```
             gcloud init
             gcloud auth application-default login